Choir of Young Believers: History

-COYB performed at the 2009 SXSW music festival, after which it was signed to US label Ghostly International who released This Is for the White in Your Eyes in North America on 18 August 2009.
-The next album released was Rhine Gold in March 2012.
+COYB performed at the 2009 SXSW music festival, after which it was signed to US label Ghostly International.
+They released This Is for the White in Your Eyes in North America on 18 August 2009.
+The next album, Rhine Gold, was released in March 2012.
 The band's third studio album, Grasque, was released on 19 February 2016.

-The song "Hollow Talk", from the debut album, was used over the opening and the closing credits of the Danish–Swedish police series The Bridge (2011, 2013, 2015, 2018).
+The song "Hollow Talk" from the band's debut album was used over the opening and closing credits of the Danish-Swedish police television series The Bridge, which ran for four seasons between 2011 and 2018 and became a worldwide hit.

-Makrigiannis died 30 December 2022 after a short period of illness.
+Makrigiannis died on 30 December 2022 after a short illness.